Lucian-Hong/ECEM202A_FinalProject/docs/report.md

 # Abstract

 **Human-Robot Collaboration for Search and Retrieval** aims to improve search and retrieval tasks in complex and hazardous environments.
-The project leverages the **Unitree Go 2 robot dog**, **Raspberry Pi 5**, and software tools including **ROS 2**, **YOLO**, and **Vosk** for autonomous exploration, real-time object detection, and voice-controlled human-robot interaction.
+The project leverages the **Unitree Go 2 robot dog**, **Raspberry Pi 5**, and software tools including **ROS 2**, **YOLO-World**, and **Vosk** for autonomous exploration, real-time object detection, and voice-controlled human-robot interaction.
 The system balances autonomy with human guidance, achieving efficient navigation and user-friendly interaction.
 Initial results show sub-second response times and high object detection accuracy, demonstrating the system’s potential across various domains.

 ---